“A teacher is one who makes her/himself progressively unnecessary”

 Support students with artistic talents to instill confidence and inspire them to stay in school and pursue career paths within the arts.

 Work with kids with special needs to improve motor skills through visual memory practices.

-Sew awesome studio workshops with Harvest project, thanks to Crazy art Camp and Carola Bravo for giving me the chance to keep spreading my textile fever and to continue to educate young girls to be creative through traditional textile techniques.
+Workshops with Harvest project, thanks to Crazy art Camp and Carola Bravo for giving me the chance to keep spreading my textile fever and to continue to educate young girls to be creative through traditional textile techniques.